Roselyn House School / The RHISE Service

 NAHT (Lancashire Club Secretary - Karen Stephens) .

-Despite being spread over two sites and minimal cross over, the Group Leads ensure that there is a ‘whole school’ approach and consistency across the groups which is communicated to staff daily through group emails and briefings, Monthly INSET and other trainings/ meetings.
+Despite being spread over two sites SLT ensure that there is a ‘whole school’ approach and consistency across the sites which is communicated to staff daily through group emails and briefings, Monthly twilight training and other trainings/ meetings.

 This Policy takes into account guidance set out in DfE Governance Handbook 2020 and Governance: Structures and Role Descriptors October 2020.
 It also takes into consideration the specific needs of the structure of Roselyn House School and The RHISE Service and how we encourage everyone who is part of the School to have a voice in its development.
 The School has been and continues to be shaped by the specific needs of our students and is flexible in managing those needs as they may change over time.
-We have, since the start of the pandemic, included everyone in consultation around changes that have had to be brought about and also how our future may be shaped.
-Our governing board has staff, students, Parents/ carers, LA representative and interested others as part of its members.
+We include everyone in consultation around changes that are to be brought about and also how our future may be shaped.
+Our governing board has staff, students, Parents/ carers, LA representative (when possible) and interested others as part of its members.
 It is a form of self-governance which gives ownership to our students and their families to be part of what is theirs.

 These consultations along with improvement planning form the basis of the school’s evaluation planning and actions for moving forwards.